pau1tuck/pau1tuck/README.md

 #### 🄵🅄🄻🄻 🅂🅃🄰🄲🄺 Software Developer

 🚀 I'm a freelance developer specializing in Node.js, PostgreSQL, MongoDB, GraphQL and React/React Native with TypeScript.
-I also work with Python in Django and Arch Linux.
+I also work with Python Django and Arch Linux.

 <!--
 **pau1tuck/pau1tuck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.